Disability/Ability Related Links

 Aphasia-National Aphasia Association: Aphasia defined plus information and servives to assist people with aphasia and their families.

-Apple Education-Disability Resources: Disability-related hardware, software, and chat.
+Apple Education Resources: Education-related hardware, software, and chat.

 Arthritis Foundation: The mission of the Arthritis Foundation is to support research to find the cure for and prevention of arthritis and to improve the quality of life for those affected by arthritis.